 Thy Neighbor’s Misfortune: Peer Effect on Consumption

-Using a large, representative sample of credit and debit card transactions in Singapore, we study the consumption response of individuals whose same-building neighbors experienced personal bankruptcy.
-The unique bankruptcy rules in Singapore suggest liquidity shocks drive personal bankruptcy and the bankrupts experience severe consumption decrease afterwards.
+Using a large, representative sample of credit and debit card transactions in Singapore, this paper studies the consumption response of individuals whose same-building neighbors experienced personal bankruptcy.
+The unique bankruptcy rules in Singapore suggest liquidity shocks drive personal bankruptcy decisions, leading to a substantial drop in consumption for the bankrupt.
 Peers’ monthly card consumption decreases by 3.4 percent over the one-year post-bankruptcy period.
-We find no occupation concentration in the bankruptcy-hit buildings, no consumption decrease among individuals in immediately adjacent buildings, or for consumers with diminished post-event social ties with the bankrupt individual.
-Our findings imply a significant social multiplier effect of 0.8-1.2 times the original consumption shock.
-The response is more pronounced for consumers with greater interaction and is equally strong in the conspicuous and non-conspicuous goods.
+There exists no consumption decrease among individuals in immediately adjacent buildings, nor for consumers with diminished post-event social ties with the bankrupt.
+The findings imply a significant social multiplier effect of 2.8 times the original consumption shock.

 Keywords: Peer Effect, Social Multiplier, Consumption, Spending, Bankruptcy, Debt, Credit Cards, Household Finance, Banks, Loans, Durable Goods, Discretionary Spending